I am a second-year PhD student at MIT, fortunate to be coadvised by Costis

-My master’s thesis was supervised by Constis Daskalakis at MIT CSAIL.
+My master’s thesis was supervised by Costis Daskalakis at MIT CSAIL.
 I’m also a founding member of labsix.

 In past years, I’ve worked in the MIT CBMM, the Database Lab at MIT, and as an intern at Two Sigma Labs, where I worked on Convex Optimization and Online Learning.